-Packing the right lunch not only will ensure better nutrition, but you’ll also be able to cater to your child’s likes and dislikes.
-Our tips will help you put some fun in your kids meal all the while encouraging them to eat a balanced school lunch, which means there’s a good chance they will actually eat this lunch instead of leaving it behind in the rush to meet their friends on the playground.
+Good Nutrition is essential for your child to have a great day at school.
+Having a good breakfast and packing the right lunch not only will ensure the optimum nutrition, you’ll also be able to cater to your child’s likes and dislikes.
+Our tips will help you put some fun in your kids meal all the while encouraging them to eat a healthy school lunch, which means there’s a good chance they will actually eat this lunch instead of leaving it behind in the rush to meet their friends on the playground.

 1. Invest in a Super Cool Lunch Box.
 Let your kids choose their own lunch box, insulated bag or paper bag to express their personal style.
 Cool parents know that kids age (11-12) prefer paper bags, while younger kids (6-10) prefer lunch boxes.

 2. Keep it Simple.
 Don’t get to fancy with lunch.
 Chances are your child prefers simple foods.

 3. Get Your Children Involved.
 Let your child be in on the menu planning.
 If your children help plan their own lunches with their favorites, they will be more likely to eat them.
 Ask specific questions: Would you like a fruit salad in your lunch this week?
 How many times?
 Take your children to the grocery store with you to shop for their lunch.
 Have them make a shopping list with you that has all their favorite foods listed.

 4. Make Sunday Prep Day.
 Fill small plastic reusable containers with yogurt for dipping or berries.
 Put them in the freezer and pull one out each day.
 By the time lunchtime comes around, the yogurt and berries will be thawed but refreshingly cool.
 Small plastic reusable containers can also be used for snacks such as pretzels, whole-wheat crackers, homemade trail mix and organic popcorn.
 Fill enough on Sunday to pop into your child’s lunch box each day.